The Administration–>Application module includes the following options:

 Delete from Holiday Schedule

-To delete a holiday, click the delete icon.
+To delete a holiday entry from the schedule, click the button.

-Include Weekends as Working Days on the Schedule
+Include Weekends at Working Days on the Schedule

 Business Hours Configuration